 – Into the Glacier tour on Langjökull glacier, with or without snowmobiling.

 – Lava Tunnel.
 We could also go and explore the lava tunnel of Víðgelmir

 – Horse Riding.
 We could go on a horse riding tour with our partners at Sturlureykir

 – Natural geothermal hot pool.
 Or have a wonderful soak at Krauma Spa for the afternoon.

 Operates: 1st of October until the 31st of March

 Included: Accommodation at the gorgeous Hotel Búðir including breakfast.
 Rooms all have private bathrooms.
 Whale watching tour with Láki Tours on Breiðafjörður bay, the only year round habitat of killer whales in Iceland (overalls are provided).
 Lunch at Narfeyrarstofa (all inclusive aside from alcoholic drinks) on Day 1 and Restaurant Sker on Day 2.
 Alternative to whale watching tour during off season upon request.
 Private transportation in a comfortable vehicle (type of vehicle is dependant on group size) and our wonderful English speaking driver guide for the duration of the two days.
 Pick up and drop offs in Reykjavík, airport pickup and/or drop off can be requested.

-Optional extras: Víðgemlir Lava Tunnel, Horse Riding, Krauma Geothermal Spa, Snowmobiling.
+Optional extras: Víðgemlir Lava Tunnel, Into the Glacier Tour, Snowmobiling, Horse Riding, Krauma Geothermal Spa, Snowmobiling.